 Poking around the node object for the value you wanted to print was fairly common in Drupal 6, and the 'safe_value' sounds like it's been sanitised, right?
 What's wrong with that?
 Oh, Let me count the ways.

-1. Firstly, the ['und'] element is part of the field localisation in Drupal 7 (see this article from Gábor Hojtsy for more on that); directly accessing that value will cause issues in any kind of multi-lingual environment.
-Boo.
+element is part of the field localisation in Drupal 7 (see this article from Gábor Hojtsy for more on that); directly accessing that value will cause issues in any kind of multi-lingual environment.
+Boo.- By accessing the field value directly you miss out on any theming that might come courtesy of the normal field markup.

-4. Some fields (such as node references) won't have a safe_value element, only a value - which can easily be printed without thought for sanitisation.
+explicitly accesses the first value of the field - if you wanted every value from a multi-value field you'd need to do some sort of loop.- Some fields (such as node references) won't have a safe_value element, only a value - which can easily be printed without thought for sanitisation.
 This is dangerous, not because node reference fields contain dangerous data (they're just a nid), but because it's not a helpful habit to get into, especially for new developers.
 Other fields types 'value' may well be highly dangerous.

 Thanks, Stephen.
 I hearby wow never to repeat my sins against Drupal.
 Honestly.